lccsanchez/hello-world/README.md

 Hey guys!

-I'm justing starting to learning and write codes.
+I'm justing starting to learn and write codes.
 My job are very conservative in your process and I'm curious to what can I learn to help to evolve it.